 “Let’s see, tulpa is a concept in mysticism and the paranormal of a being or object which is created through spiritual or mental powers.
 So what, I create a gun in my hand mentally and kill my hallucinations?”

 “Na, that is not exactly the thing I saw.
 They talked about sitting by a mirror and making a mirror image of yourself to fight the hallucinations.”

-“Ok that is a fair point but hear me out.
-You have been through like three psychiatrists and I don’t know how many forums.
-All of them saying the same thing, but none of them accurate to your situation.
-Why not try some of the supernatural answers, the supernatural is all through history.
+“Ok, that is a fair point, but hear me out.
+You have been through like three psychiatrists, and I don’t know how many forums.
+All of them say the same thing, but none of them is accurate to your situation.
+Why not try some of the supernatural answers?
+The supernatural is all through history.
 It had to stem from something, maybe something factual.”

 “Fuck it, why not.
 Wanna give me a link to the forum and any other stuff you looked into?”

 Nick’s flatmate looked over at the time on the computer.

 “I will link you but hold on a second first.”